digitalnature-ie/igr/README.md

 square.
 A 5-digit easting and northing (e.g. “N 12345 67890”) refers to
 a 1 m square.

-This package supports all resolutions of Irish grid reference, mixes of resolutions, and Irish grid references with or without whitespace between letter, easting and northing.
+This package supports precisions of Irish grid reference in multiples of ten from 1 m to 100 km, mixes of precision, and Irish grid references with or without whitespace between letter, easting and northing.

-When converting Irish grid refrences to point locations (using `igr_to_ig()`, or `st_igr_as_sf()` with the default `polygons=FALSE`), the south west corners of the relevant Irish Grid squares are returned.
+When converting Irish grid references to point locations (using `igr_to_ig()`, or `st_igr_as_sf()` with the default `polygons=FALSE`), the south west corners of the relevant Irish Grid squares are returned.
 When converting to polygons (using `st_igr_as_sf()` with